Prospective student FAQs

 What is the difference between the certification levels?

-EC-6 and Mid-Level students major in Education ("Education Intended" for pre-majors) and will be advised only by an Education advisor.
-These students first work on their core and basic courses before entering the Education program.
+EC-6 and Mid-Level students major in Education ("Education Intended") and will be advised only by an Education advisor.
+These students first work on their core and basic content courses before entering the Education program.
 The program itself is a two-year blocked cohort schedule of courses which only begins in the Fall semester (once a student begins the program, he/she is changed from "Education Intended" to "Interdisciplinary Studies) .
 You can view our degree plans for more information on required courses.

 Secondary and All-Level students major in their content area and should first meet with their content advisor.
 When they are ready to begin their Education coursework, they should meet with an Education advisor.
 They will work with both these advisors to ensure they meet all the requirements for their degree and certification.
 You can read the Secondary/All-Level FAQs page for more information.

 Can I meet with an advisor to look at my transcripts?

 You can give us a call at 817-272-2956 to schedule a prospective advising appointment.
 Please send unofficial transcripts from all colleges/universities you have attended so we can better assist you.
 We'd prefer they be sent at least 1 day prior to the scheduled appointment; however, if this is not possible, please arrive at least 15 minutes early to allow the advisor to prepare.

 I have taken Education courses at another university.
 Will they transfer to UT Arlington?